Table of Contents

 1. Research-Oriented Doctorate (PhDs)

 The most popular title for a Research-oriented (commonly known as Ph.D.) doctorate is a Doctor of Philosophy.
-Following are some subjects for research-oriented doctorates-
+The following are some subjects for research-oriented doctorates-

 - Philosophy (Ph.D.)